Daily-Illini/illordle/README.md

 ## Tech Stack

 - Javascript, React
-- Endpoints exist in a different repository and are not handled by me.
+- Backend endpoints are hosted on a different repository which is not currently open source.

 ## Contribute